sudhai/camunda-assignment/README.md

 - Apache Maven

 ##Build
+- From the main directory run these commands
 - Build the artifacts and download all the dependencies run `mvn clean install`
 - To run test cases `mvn test`